 Mental Health First Aid (MHFA) is a national training program designed to help participants identify, understand and respond to signs of mental illnesses and substance use disorders within their communities.
 In the Texas Panhandle, PBHA is working to make MHFA as common as CPR so we can better support the approximately 1 in 5 adults who suffer from behavioral health issues.
 To learn more about Mental Health First Aid, click here.

-MHFA is a free 8-hour evidenced-based early-intervention training.
-The evidence behind the program demonstrates that it helps trainees identify, understand and respond to signs of mental illnesses and substance use disorders.
+MHFA is a free evidenced-based early-intervention training.
+The evidence behind the program demonstrates that it builds mental health literacy, providing an action plan that teaches people to safely and responsibly identify and address a potential mental health or substance use challenge.
 The class must be completed in full to receive the MHFA certification.

-Adult MHFA – appropriate for anyone 18 years and older
+Adult MHFA – how to help adults ages 18 and older

-Youth MHFA – adults who work with or help adolescents (age 12-18)
+Youth MHFA – adults interacting with adolescents ages 12-18

 Due to COVID-19 and physical distancing measures, virtual and blended training formats are available.
 In-person trainings can be made upon request, with space needing to accommodate for 6-feet physical distancing.